How to Create Beautiful Dried Flowers

 - Take them inside as soon as possible.

 - Group flowers into small bundles or leave them as individual blooms.
 Use string or dental floss to hang flowers upside down in a cool, dark, dry, indoor spot.
-To prevent mold, hanging the blooms so that air circulates well around each bundle.
+To prevent mold, hang the blooms so that air circulates well around each bundle.

 - When flowers are done drying, they will feel dry and stiff to the touch.
 This may take several days or several weeks, depending on conditions and the type of flowers.